 Did you know that 37% of the average Office 365 deployment budget is currently spent on third-party solutions?

-In fact, they point out that nearly a third of organizations surveyed are already planning on investing in additional solutions, with 37% of typical Office 365 budgets being used for investments in third-party tools.
-They also make the key point that organizations can actually lower the total cost of Office 365 deployments by investing in third-party tools for specific functionality.
+In fact, they point out that nearly a third of organisations surveyed are already planning on investing in additional solutions, with 37% of typical Office 365 budgets being used for investments in third-party tools.
+They also make the key point that organisations can actually lower the total cost of Office 365 deployments by investing in third-party tools for specific functionality.

 What's in the Office 365 report?

 The white paper includes many reasons for requiring third-party tools, and these include the fact that:

 - DLP policies cannot proactively flag email sending mistakes, such as addressing an email to the wrong recipient due to auto-complete errors

 - Message Recall fails if the message has already been read, if the recipient is in another Office 365 tenant, is not using Outlook, or has moved the message